Zfang0620ls/vue-editable-1/README.md

 # vue-editable
 Editable component.
-I use this component for online-editing of a SQLite database.
+For example to be used for online-editing within a table.

 # Initial
 Setup your project with vue-cli, for example using the webpack template.